refuliar/MEMS-PN/README.md

 |  `PI quantify`|  V/sqrt(Hz)    |     PI output quantization noise               |
 |  `Reference`  |  V/sqrt(Hz)    |     reference source noise                     |

-The process of running the system is shown below.
+The process of running the application is shown below.

-After completing the parameter inputs, the system stability analysis was first performed.
-Based on the results of the zero-pole analysis and the signal envelopes of the low-order system transient simulation, it is determined whether the system can oscillate stably or not.
+1. Complete input of system parameters
+2. Run “stability analysis” and “trans. calibration”
+3. Check if the system can stabilise oscillations based on the results
+4. If the system fails to stabilise in step 3, revert back to step 1
+5. Complete input of noise source parameters
+6. Run “PN noise”

-And you can further confirm the stability of the system by viewing the oscillating waveforms in a full transient simulation of the low-order model.
-The process automatically analyses the specific values of the RC filter.
+In the stability analysis, the application will give the zero-pole analysis of the system and the specific values of the RC filter.

-You can then set upper and lower bounds on the frequency to extract and analyse the phase noise of the system.
 The application supports interconversion between phase and frequency noise, and can query the frequency noise as well as calculate the total in-band noise.

 ![图片2](https://github.com/refuliar/ImageBed/blob/main/MEMS-PN/Process.gif)